julie-ho/web-component-experiments/readme.md

 * Implementing a design system using just Angular 7
 * Not implementing a design system

 In the end, we felt that implementing a design system structured using web components was the option we’d like to move forward with.
-Implementing a design system structured similar to bootstrap was the other leading option.
+Implementing a design system structured similar to bootstrap was another leading option.

 ### Why Web Components